-After breakfast we went to a rug store.
+After breakfast, we went to a rug store.
 Or carpet.
-I actually just sat in my coffeeshop chair for awhile trying to decide if it as rug or carpet, and than thinking if it would be insulting in some intentional way to someone if I called it the wrong name.
+I actually just sat in my coffee shop chair for a while trying to decide if it is a rug or carpet and then thinking if it would be insulting in some intentional way to someone if I called it the wrong name.
 We went to a rugcarpet store where they would just keep throwing rugcarpets out on the floor and it was great.
-They actually purchased some, i was just impressed with this selling style.
+They actually purchased some, I was just impressed with this selling style.
 I just love people, and it is so interesting to me that this is what these people do all day.
 They are very good at it too.
 I don’t even like rugcarpets but I got so excited every time they would unfold another one and place it on the floor like it was magical.
 I would get my Aladdin on.

 Getting to and from the stage that night was crazy.
 They didn’t have a path or barrier set up, so they formed a human chain of grown men with their arms held together.
 It…. kinda worked?
 It morphed into somewhere a circle around Diplo, and I really wish we would have clarified with the guards ahead of time that I was with him.
 The way to to the stage was chill, the way back trying to fight my way back to our car was a bit nuts.
 If you look at the images you can see the barrier for the stage is also people holding hands.